arpspoof/UnityKinematics/wiki/GetStarted.md

 + (*Optional*) Basic knowledge of Unity and C# for server side customizing.

 ### Step by step tutorials
 [This tutorial for beginners](TutorialBeginner.md) will go through all the essential steps to build up your own rendering project.
+You'll probably need to add more visual effects and rendering components to the Unity project.
+Checkout [this tutorial on visual effects](TutorialVisualEffects.md) for more step by step instructions.